CharderotheLupe/SkyFurry-NG---Otherkin/README.md

  6. If you did not receive a prompt to download, select the Creation Club option from the menu, and you should find a "Download All" prompt in there somewhere.
 If this message does not appear, you have not purchased the $20 Upgrade.
 Begin again from step 1.
 >

-### * Required Steam, Skyrim Special Edition: Creation Kit. * ###
- Install from Steam store (free)
- Note~ Otherkin currently uses the last version of CK and needs to be downgraded, sorry.
-I'll be removing this requirement on the next version.
- Please use these instructions for grabbing the last version of CK.
- * Downgrade CK to previous version using Steam Console here are required depots:

-* download_depot 1946180 1946182 926444740758492387
-* download_depot 1946180 1946183 2725999750516785042

-windows key + R and type steam://open/console

 ### Wabbajack Installation